Attorney Lisa Parks enters Senate special election contest as a Democrat

 "The last thing we need is one more establishment politician who prioritizes tax cuts for the wealthy and partisan distractions over common-sense progress," Parks says in her announcement.

-Parks has worked more than 17 years as a public defender in both Benton and Washington counties.
-She earned her law degree from the University of Arkansas, Fayetteville after graduating with a business degree from the University of Arkansas at Monticello, in her hometown, and also earned an associate's degree at Southern Arkansas University in Magnolia.
+Parks, 56, has worked more than 17 years as a public defender in both Benton and Washington counties.
+She earned her law degree from the University of Arkansas, Fayetteville after graduating with a business degree from the University of Arkansas at Monticello, in her hometown, and also earned an associate degree at Southern Arkansas University in Magnolia.
 She and her family have lived in Northwest Arkansas since 1994.

 "It's more clear than ever that the voters of District 7 need an advocate in Little Rock, someone who will speak truth to power and fight for affordable housing and health care, child care that isn't out of reach and public investments in our future," Parks' announcement says.